 The Buddhist texts mention many stories about the university.
 Few are given as follows.

 Story of Jivika

-The story centres round the early education of Jivaka, who was the physician in ordinary to the Magadhan emperor Bindusara (aka.
+The story centers around the early education of Jivaka, who was the physician in ordinary to the Magadhan emperor Bindusara (aka.
 Bimbisara), and was also deputed by the emperor as physician-in-attendance on Buddha, as the best medical expert of the times.
-He was of obscure origin and the son of a courtesan of Raja griha, a foundling thrown on a dust-heap from which he was rescued by Bindusara's son, prince Abhaya, who brought him up till he repaired to Takshashila to learn an art as a source of livelihood without depending upon the uncertainties of royal patronage.
+He was of obscure origin and the son of a courtesan of Raja griha, a foundling thrown on a dust heap from which he was rescued by Bindusara's son, prince Abhaya.
+The latter brought him up till he repaired to Takshashila to learn the art as a source of livelihood without depending upon the uncertainties of royal patronage.
 He studied medicine at Takshashila under a world-renowned physician for the prescribed period of 7 years.
-But before he was given the licence to practise medicine, he had to undergo a sort of practical examination prescribed by his teacher, who directed: Take this spade and seek round about Takshashila a yojana on every side, and whatever plant you see which is not medicinal, bring it to me.
+But before he was given the license to practice medicine, he had to undergo a sort of practical examination prescribed by his teacher, who directed: Take this spade and seek round about Takshashila a yojana on every side, and whatever plant you see which is not medicinal, bring it to me.
 After a good deal of botanical investigation, Jivaka could not discover any plant that was devoid of medicinal properties.
-The teacher was satisfied and gave him a little money with leave to go home and practise as a physician.
+The teacher was satisfied and gave him a little money with leave to go home and practice as a physician.

-The excavations at Taxila also have yielded important hoards of gold and silver jewellery of every sort, utensils of silver and lesser metals and ornaments of inferior metals, all indicating a high level of culture.the ornaments (all sorts of ear-ornament, neck-wear, head ornaments, bracelets, anklets, girdles, etc.) were manufactured indigenously with great skill and minuteness of detail.[ref]
+The excavations at Taxila also have yielded essential hoards of gold and silver jewelry of every sort, utensils of silver and lesser metals, and ornaments of inferior metals, all indicating a high level of culture.
+The ornaments (all sorts of ear-ornament, neck-wear, head ornaments, bracelets, anklets, girdles, etc.) were manufactured indigenously with great skill and minuteness of detail.[ref]